Dinehub1/reward_jar_4/doc/CARD_WALLET_AUDIT.md

 - Use `src/lib/card-mappers.ts` to produce preview data consistently.
 - Risk: visual; requires QA across screens.

-2) P0: Standardize Apple barcode and webServiceURL
+2) P0: Standardize Apple barcode and webServiceURL — DONE
 - Introduce `buildAppleBarcode(passId: string, opts)` helper and a `getAppleWebServiceUrl()` utility; use in both Apple routes.
 - Ensure one of `barcodes` vs `barcode` is used consistently (Apple recommends `barcodes`).
 - Risk: moderate; requires testing of Apple pass acceptance and updates.